nndi-oss/intellij-gensett/README.md

 ===

-If you sometimes find yourself writing (not implementing!) lots of setter method calls and assignment statements and find it boring and time consuming this IDEA plugin may just be for you!
+If you sometimes find yourself writing (not implementing!) lots of setter method calls and assignment statements and find it boring and time consuming, this IntelliJ IDEA plugin may be just for you!

 ## What does it do?